Who were the original owners of the Bank of England?

 Who owns the Bank of England today?

-Crucially, though, while we are owned by HM Treasury, we carry out our responsibilities free from day-to-day political influence.
-The links below and our main website explain more about how we are governed.
+Although we are owned by HM Treasury, we carry out our responsibilities independently.
+We're free from day-to-day political influence.

 Cover image: Bank of England Archive reference AC27/382